Syndrome Syndrome

-Syndrome Syndrome is the debut studio album of Australian techno duo Gardland, consisting of Alex Murray and Mark Smith.
+Syndrome Syndrome is the debut studio album by Australian techno duo Gardland, consisting of Alex Murray and Mark Smith.
 It was released by the label RVNG Intl. on 29 October 2013.
 The album was produced by Gardland based on a deal RVNG Intl. leader Matt Werth made with the duo after he listened to a performance they did on the radio.
 Recorded in Marrickville over three weeks of improvisational sessions, Syndrome Syndrome is very harsh in tone and has an open-ended style that's unconventional to most electronic music genres.
 In critical reviews, Syndrome Syndrome was praised for its unique arrangement and sound methods while also being panned for its long length.

 Production

 Gardland primarily used a Dave Smith Tempest for making Syndrome Syndrome.

 “We decided to get rid of the computer and improvise.
 We had a deadline.
 We had to make a record for a broadly scoped record label [RVNG Intl.] on the other side of the world.
 So we just locked ourselves in a bedroom and smashed out the best music we possibly could.”